 The Functional Requirements Document outlines the functions required to achieve the business needs.
 These functions are documented in the Functional Requirements Document (FRD) or the Functional Requirements Specifications (FRS) document.

 A well-written FRD depicts each process flow for each activity, interlinking the dependencies.

 FRD contains the following elements:

 - Detailed functional requirements

-The periodic review and benchmarking of the (developed) functional requirements with the business requirements ensure the overall success of a project.
+A periodic review and benchmarking of the (developed) functional requirements with the business requirements ensure the overall success of a project.
 Here’s the concluding statement that will go a long way in helping you clearly distinguish business requirements from functional requirements.

-“The starting point of any business analysis is to understand the business requirements (what and why) of the client and transform them into functional requirements (How).”
+“The starting point of any business analysis is to understand the business requirements (what and why) of the client and transform them into functional requirements (how).”